‘Forget about the fast lane. If you really want to fly, just harness your power to your passion.’ ~ Oprah Winfrey

 Holding the highest position in the world’s seventh-largest economy is no easy task.
 But Rousseff proved that it could be done if the leader is dedicated enough.

 7. Michelle Obama

-Though her husband has recently finished his term as US President, Michelle Obama remains an influential presence because of her philanthropic work and social awareness campaigns.
+Though her husband has completed his term as US President, Michelle Obama remains an influential presence because of her philanthropic work and social awareness campaigns.

-This well-liked leader has been on the frontlines of the fight against obesity – a perennial problem in the US.
+Mrs Obama is a well-liked leader who has been on the frontlines of the fight against obesity – a perennial problem in the US.
 She is currently dedicated to empowering America’s youth by improving the educational opportunities available to them.

 8. Janet Yellen

 Janet Yellen is an American economist who now serves as the Chair of the Board of Governors of the Federal Reserve System.
 Before this, she served as Vice-Chair from 2010 to 2014.

 She was also the President and Chief Executive Officer of the Federal Reserve Bank of San Francisco.

 Under President Bill Clinton, she was the Chair of the White House Council of Economic Advisers.
 She was also a business professor at the University of California Berkeley, Haas School of Business.

 Holding control over the most influential central bank in the world, Yellen holds a huge responsibility that only a truly capable leader could take care of.